Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 :::

 :::important
 The above example is only to test both the initial client synchronization of the value and when the value changes.
 It was intentionally written to only be an example, and if you "late join" a 2nd client it will throw the warning about the `NetworkVariable.Value` not being the initial value.
-This example was really intended to be used with a single server or host and a single client.
+This example was intended to be used with a single server or host and a single client.
 :::

 ### OnValueChanged Example

-While the first example highlighted the differences between synchronizing a `NetworkVariable` with newly joining clients and notifying connected clients when a `NetworkVariable` changes, it didn't really provide any concrete example usage.
+While the first example highlighted the differences between synchronizing a `NetworkVariable` with newly joining clients and notifying connected clients when a `NetworkVariable` changes, it didn't provide any concrete example usage.
 The next example demonstrates a simple server authoritative `NetworkVariable` being used to track the state of a door (that is, open or closed):

 ```csharp
 public class Door : NetworkBehaviour